 - 1. Ensure sequence mode is active to allow selection of the 8 tracks.
 Ensure perform mode is off. - 2.
 Tap the [Select] Pad, column 20, last on the right for the respective track to select.
 Tracks are represented by rows.
 Multiple tracks can be selected.
-Tapping a pad toggles selection on or off. - The selected function pad will illuminate bright green, other deselected pads dimmed green.
-Function pads are purple for MIDI / Synth tracks.
+Tapping a pad toggles selection on or off. - 3.
+The selected function pad will illuminate bright green, other deselected pads dimmed green.
 Also steps for the track will illuminate blue for note steps and dimly lit blue for empty steps. - 4.
 Any edits to parameters will now be applied as a relative adjustment to any of the tracks parameters original value. - 5.
 Selecting an individual step will exit multi track selection mode.